ronmarco/project-pages/_posts/2017-03-10-Ultimate-Alarm-Clock.md

         entity_id: switch.smart_switch1
 ```

-Personalize the above code based on your own configuration:
+Personalize the above code for your own configuration:

 * Substitute the entity names of your own devices for `light.lux_lamp` and `switch.smart_switch1`.
 * Adjust the `service:` to fit your needs.